jar04/jar04.github.io/README.md

 1. Come up with three of your own Beneficial and corresponding Harmful Effects of Computing
+-Beneficial: Completes certain tasks faster and better than humans.
+-Beneficial: Has  made possible advances in technology.
+-Beneficial: Greater access to information.
+-Harmful: We still don't understand the limits of computing.
+-Harmful: Has made possible the rampant spread of disinformation.
+-Harmful: Advances are exponential.
+Meaning we can't expeect to have a measure of control over it.
 2. Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?
+-Dopamine issues are real and prove to be a problem for certain high schoolers.
 **Bold** and _Italic_ and `Code` text

 [Link](url) and ![Image](src)